losrobbos/coding-advanced-resources/README.md

 #### Design Mockup

-In order to design an app with multiple pages, you usually create a MOCKUP, so a first visual draft of ideally all your planned app pages / screens, maybe even adding the possibility to jump around in that dragt by clicking links & buttons.
+In order to design an app with multiple pages, you usually create a MOCKUP.

+A mockup is a first visual draft of ideally all your planned app pages / screens, maybe even adding the possibility to jump around in that draft by clicking links & buttons.

 Especially in team development a mockup is very necessary to create a COMMON visual understanding of the app (and also the needed data and flow of data!)  and agree on basic design choices, like used colors & fonts.

 A free, pretty famous & solid tool for that job is Figma. https://www.youtube.com/watch?v=eZJOSK4gXl4

 But of course there are several other tools available to do this, like Adobe XD, Balsamiq or others.
 Pick your prefered one.

+A mockup does not need to stay FIXED, of course, it can still be adapted throughout the project.
+But ideally you still spend quite some time on discussing the fundamental design principles UPFRONT of coding :)

+Take your time on this and do not rush it through within one day.
+It will pay of significantly later on.

 Some terminology: